Director

 Clare Gannaway

-Increasing awareness of your inner world and its relationship with both your past and your present can allow greater fulfilment and meaning in your life.
-I provide a safe, secure space for you to bring whatever is troubling or challenging you, where you can feel seen and heard, without fear or judgment.
-You will have the opportunity to reflect on and explore earlier life experiences and emotions, which affect your current behaviour and relationships, in a way that might not be otherwise possible.
-As a dynamic and effective communicator, I can enable you to create powerful, reframing life narratives.
+Increasing awareness of your inner world and its relationship with both your past and your present can allow greater fulfillment and meaning in life.
+I provide a safe space for you to bring whatever is troubling or challenging you, where you can feel seen and heard, without fear or judgement.
+Through exploring and reflecting on current ways of being and relating, which often have their roots in earlier life experience, change is possible.
+I use both dream work and creative approaches to help you address, understand and process painful feelings and painful experiences.

 Eurik Gilar